In this tutorial I’ll show you how to make broderie anglaise lace by hand.

 To make larger broderie anglaise eyelet holes, draw the desired outline onto the fabric.
-Sew with close running stitches round it.
+Sew with closely spaced running stitches around it.
 Then cut the fabric crosswise up to the drawn outline.

 Turn the cut fabric to the wrong side …

-… and sew with close overcast stitches along the outline.
+… and sew with closely spaced overcast stitches along the outline.

 Broderie Anglaise Satin Stitch Flower